nixworks/public/news/2009/08/14/README.md

 ##### American
 ### [ United States senator Jim Webb arrives in Burma for talks with General Than Shwe. ](/news/2009/08/14/united-states-senator-jim-webb-arrives-in-burma-for-talks-with-general-than-shwe.md)
-_Context: Than Shwe, Burma, Jim Webb, American_
+_Context: Jim Webb, Than Shwe, Burma, American_

 ##### University of Glasgow
 ### [ A University of Glasgow study suggests Asians may view faces differently from others. ](/news/2009/08/14/a-university-of-glasgow-study-suggests-asians-may-view-faces-differently-from-others.md)
-_Context: University of Glasgow, Asia_
+_Context: Asia, University of Glasgow_

 ## [Previous Day...](/news/2009/08/13/index.md)